Bonds

 Function

-A bond works according to a simple principle: the issuer puts the bond on the market, investors acquire it and thus provide capital.
+A bond works according to a simple principle: the issuer issues the bond, investors purchase it and thus provide the issuer with capital.
 During the term, investors receive regular interest payments.
 At the end of the term, the issuer repays the nominal value of the bond.

-Bonds can also be traded on the so-called secondary market before maturity.
-The price of a bond then depends on supply and demand, the current interest rate level and the creditworthiness of the issuer.
+Bonds can also be bought and sold before maturity on the so-called secondary market on the exchange.
+The price depends on supply and demand, current interest rate levels, and the issuer's creditworthiness.

 What Are Ratings and Why Are They Important?